Account sharing: Reasons against account sharing

-Security Risks

-In addition, account sharing can also pose security risks, as it can make it easier for hackers to gain access to multiple accounts using a single set of login credentials.
+Account sharing can also make it easier for hackers to gain access to multiple accounts using a single set of login credentials.
 This can lead to sensitive data being compromised or accounts being taken over by unauthorized users.
-The person the information is shared with could act careless and not secure enough with the login datas or could steal the informations for other purposes as a social engineering-strategy.
+The person the information is shared with could act careless and not secure enough with the login data or could steal the information for other purposes as a social engineering-strategy.

 Prevention

-Some services offer combined accounts, such as multiple family accounts (Family Sharing) with special child safety options or software license for multiple company accounts to a cheaper prize to prevent account sharing.
+Some services offer combined accounts, such as multiple family accounts (Family Sharing) with special child safety options or software license for multiple company accounts at a cheaper price to prevent account sharing.
 Another system to make account sharing more difficult is the Multi-factor authentication which often requires the sharer to instantly share the information on their device with the receiver.

-Netflix

 In 2022, Netflix limited where accounts could be used, based on IP addresses.
 Their terms of service state that "personal and non-commercial use only and may not be shared with individuals beyond your household".
 The company later released paid options for account sharing, and is expected to remove free account sharing in 2023.